Operational funding components

 Step action calculator

 - Deduct this result from the highest dollar figure in the range.
-The result is the base funding your board of trustees will receive.
+The result is the base funding your board will receive.

 The careers information grant assists with the provision of careers information and guidance for schools with Year 9–13+ students.